 – Did you visit museums as a student?

 – Is there any museum that you would like to visit in the future?

 – Do you think children should visit museums as a part of their studies?

 Talk about your neighbor or roommate.
 Please say

 – Do you see each other a lot?

 – What is the difference between neighborhood and neighbors?

 – What are the characteristics of a good neighbor?

 – What is the difference between a real neighborhood and the one shown on TV?

-- IELTS test in the UK and Sri Lanka – May 2014 (Academic Module) IELTS test takers from the UK and Sri Lanka (thank...
+- IELTS test in Australia – February 2016 (Academic Module) An IELTS test taker from Australia remembered the following information...

-- IELTS Speaking test in Sri Lanka – May 2014 A test taker from Sri Lanka (thanks, A!) shared the...
+- IELTS test in Australia – June 2016 (Academic Module) An IELTS test taker from Australia (thanks, A!) remembered the...